Patrick Baillie, Ph.D., LL.B.

 Jim is the Chief Psychologist at the Ontario Correctional Institute, a provincial correctional treatment facility for adult male incarcerates.
 He previously worked as a staff psychologist, first at the Northern Treatment Centre (now the Algoma Treatment and Remand Centre) in Sault Ste.
 Marie from 1991 to 1993, and then at the Ontario Correctional Institute from 1993 to 2001.
 From 1999 to 2008 Dr. Cheston conducted Psychological Risk Assessments of federal incarcerates for the National Parole Board and counselling federal parolees in the community, under contract to Correctional Service Canada.

 Nina Fusco, Ph.D., C. Psych.

-Nina is a Regional Psychologist for the Ontario Provincial Police.
-She is actively involved in research looking at trauma in first responders.
-She has previously worked for correctional services in Ontario and as a Forensic Psychologist for the Forensic Psychiatric Services Commission in British Columbia and at the Royal Ottawa Mental Health Centre, and most recently as a Staff Psychologist for the Ontario Provincial Police.
+Nina is currently the Chief Psychologist for Calian Health.
+She has previously worked for correctional services in Ontario, as a Forensic Psychologist for the Forensic Psychiatric Services Commission in British Columbia and at the Royal Ottawa Mental Health Centre, and most recently as a Staff Psychologist for the Ontario Provincial Police.
 She also maintains a private practice in clinical and forensic psychology.